IIIF/cookbook-recipes/recipe/0026-toc-opera/index.md

 ---
-title: Table of contents (ranges) - acts of an opera
+title: Table of contents for A/V content
 id: 26
 layout: recipe
 tags: [video, presentation, opera]